Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 3650 is a bit (about 4%) better at FSAA than the GeForce GT 430 (OEM), and also should be capable of handling higher resolutions better. (explain)
+The Radeon HD 3650 will be a small bit (more or less 4%) better at anti-aliasing than the GeForce GT 430 (OEM), and capable of handling higher screen resolutions without slowing down too much. (explain)

 Radeon HD 3650 2900 Mpixels/sec